jonmon6691/uwipi/README.md

 # Micro WiPi
 Micro WiPi is a Wifi enabled minimum config for RPi Zero W on Buildroot!

-It takes the form of some minimal additional packgages added to the buildroot defconfig and just the necessary rootfs overlay in order to get wifi working on an otherwise completley bare-bones system image.
+It takes the form of some minimal additional packages added to the buildroot defconfig and just the necessary rootfs overlay in order to get wifi working on an otherwise completely bare-bones system image.

 The end result is an sd card image that will boot on a Raspberry Pi Zero W and be able to ping servers in about 12 seconds.